 The MTCR has undergone a transformation from a small group of Western industrial countries to a more inclusive group of countries.
-Argentina, with its Condor II missile program, was originally one of the primary targets of the Regime, but it terminated development of Condor II and is now a full partner in the MTCR.
+Argentina, with its Condor II missile program, was originally one of the primary targets of the Regime, but that country terminated development of Condor II and is now a full partner in the MTCR.
 South Africa and Brazil had active missile programs but are now partners.
 Whereas the Soviet Union was the primary source for missiles to the Third World in the 1970s and 1980s, Russia has become a partner in the MTCR, although the United States has sanctioned Russian organizations for improper exports to Iran.
 China has been, and still is, another significant supplier of missiles and missile technology to developing countries but committed to observing the MTCR guidelines and pledged not to transfer surface-to-surface missiles that meet the MTCR thresholds.
 In spite of these commitments, Russian and Chinese organizations and individuals continue to supply components and technical assistance for missile production.

 North Korea has become the primary supplier of missiles and missile technology to developing countries.
 Iran, Syria, India, and Pakistan are the other countries of major concern regarding the development and acquisition of missiles.
 Missile programs in China, Egypt, and South Korea have also caused concern in Washington.
-Cruise missiles have always been included with ballistic missiles and space-launch on the basis of all available, persuasive information, evaluated according to factors including...
+Cruise missiles have always been included with ballistic missiles and space-launch vehicles in the MTCR but are now receiving greater attention as advanced propulsion and guidance technology is becoming more widely available.